 If you are looking to rent out an entire server without needing to share it with anyone, dedicated hosting is the way to go.

-This hosting solution, though more expensive, is best suited for big businesses and websites with a large influx of traffic.
+This hosting solution, though more expensive, is best for big businesses and websites with a large influx of traffic.
 Or perhaps you are looking to configure your web server just the way you want it without minding the added cost.
 Dedicated hosting is your best bet.